TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 \endcond
 - This is referred to as the SOC initialization binary, refer \ref EVM_FLASH_SOC_INIT for more on this.

+\cond SOC_AM65X

+### SBL SD {#BOOTFLOW_SBL_SD}

+- The `sbl_sd` is a secondary bootloader which reads the application image file from the SD card and then moves on to core initialization and other steps

+- To boot an application using the `sbl_sd`, the system firmware and application image needs to be copied to the SD card as a file named as "sysfw.bin" and "app" respectively.
+Make sure that the SD card is formatted to have a FAT partition.

+- Follow the steps in the above referred page to partition the SD card.
+For a complete boot from SD card,the `sbl_sd` binary, system firmware and the application image binary has to be present as files in the SD card.
+You have to rename the `sbl_sd` appimage as 'tiboot3.bin'.

+        copy file to SD card => ${SDK_INSTALL_PATH}/tools/boot/sbl_prebuilt/@VAR_BOARD_NAME_LOWER/sbl_sd.release.tiimage rename in SD card as => tiboot3.bin

+- Similarly you can copy any appimage file to the SD card and rename in the SD card as "app" so that the SBL can pick it up.

+- Currently the `sbl_sd` reads the full appimage file into an MSRAM buffer and then parses the multicore appimage.
+Because of this reason **appimages higher than ~380 KB in size can't be booted by `sbl_sd` as of now**.

+### SBL OSPI

+- The `sbl_ospi` is a secondary bootloader which reads and parses the application image from a location in the OSPI flash and then moves on to core initialization and other steps

+- To boot an application using the `sbl_ospi`, the application image needs to be flashed at a particular location in the OSPI flash memory.

+- This location or offset is specified in the SysConfig of the `sbl_ospi` application.
+Currently this is 0x100000.
+This offset is chosen under the assumption that the `sbl_ospi` application takes at max 264 KB from the start of the flash.
+If a custom bootloader is used, make sure that this offset is chosen in such a way that it is greater than the size of the bootloader which is being flashed and also aligns with the block size of the flash.

+- To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES

+### SBL OSPI LINUX

+- The `sbl_ospi_linux` is a secondary bootloader which boots Linux on A53 core and RTOS/NORTOS application on R5 cores.

+- To boot Linux and RTOS/NORTOS applications using `sbl_ospi_linux`, the Linux appimage (see \ref LINUX_APPIMAGE_GEN_TOOL) and the RTOS/NORTOS application images needs to be flashed at a particular location in the OSPI flash memory.

+- This location or offset is specified in the SysConfig of the `sbl_ospi_linux` application.
+Currently this is 0x100000 for RTOS/NORTOS images and 0x800000 for Linux application image.
+In most cases you wouldn't need to change this.

+- To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES
+\endcond
 \cond SOC_AM64X || SOC_AM243X
 ### SBL SD {#BOOTFLOW_SBL_SD}